In our WordPress installation tutorials, we show you how to install a WordPress site or blog on your own domain name.

-In addition to the detailed tutorials in the WordPress installation module, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to our step-by-step tutorials, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.

 Let’s take a look then, at some of the main domain types you will probably want to use and learn more about.

 Subdomains, Addon Domains, And Domain Aliases